The history of PayPal disputes has evolved over the years, but the premise remains the same as it revolves around both buyer and seller protection.

 As we explained in this article, PayPal disputes are designed as a consumer protection mechanism.
 They give the buyer and seller a chance to communicate directly and work out any misunderstanding on a transaction or even if a wrong item is being delivered.

 Fundamentally, a customer wants the seller to resolve an issue with their order by initiating a dispute.
 The dispute process time limit is 180 days from the day they made the payment.

-And when it has to do with the Incorrect Amount PayPal dispute, buyers have many options for a redress.
+And when it has to do with the Incorrect Amount PayPal dispute, buyers have many options for redress.
 They can request a refund, return the item, or ask the seller to re-ship an item as the case may be.
-And you have 20 days from the date your customer opened the incorrect amount dispute to address the issue.
+And you have 20 calendar days from the date your customer opened the incorrect amount dispute to address the issue.
 After which, the customer can either escalate the case to a claim or drop the case.

 It's that straightforward.

 The challenge is that online shoplifters are continually devising new techniques to defraud vendors with disputes and chargebacks.
 Such persons don't care about settling a dispute or chargeback requests.
 Their mission is to steal from you.
 And since PayPal recently reviewed their dispute mediation policy, every incorrect amount PayPal dispute filed against you can be damaging if you don't mitigate chargeback claims adequately.

 This article will share valuable, exclusive insights to help you deal with the threats accordingly.

 Causes of Incorrect Amount PayPal Dispute and How to Mitigate them

 To note, customers file an incorrect amount PayPal dispute when the charge on their PayPal account is not the same as they agreed to or have on their receipt.
 In simple terms, it is an online transaction dispute.
 Industry analysis clearly shows that there are scarce instances where merchants would think of deliberately altering the original transaction.
 And those rare circumstances are when a customer wants to add a tip after delivery.